 We encourage hiking our trails and other local trails in the region by organizing seasonal hiking, and paddling events.

-We always need new volunteers to join our projects and on the behind the scene planning teams.
+We always need new volunteers to join our projects and on the behind the scenes planning teams.

 The idea for a Nakusp and Area Community Trails Society began in the spring of 2011 when a small, enthusiastic group of locals met informally to discuss our area trails.
 Our focus was on continuing the excellent work & good spirit of those who had worked incredibly hard to create, improve & maintain some of the great trails in our area.
 We also wanted to encourage more use of our trails by our community, our neighbours and visitors to our area.
 We agreed to support & partner with all the existing trails user groups in the area: hiking, biking, ATV’s, etc.